 Process the emotions

 Other times, it takes time.
 It might take a few days, weeks or years to be ok with letting it go.
 Depending on the reasons behind those emotions being there, you might need to engage a counsellor to process it.
 You might just need to journal or do something crafty to work it out of your system.
 You might need to talk it over with a friend or family member.

 That’s totally okay.
 Giving yourself some space to process what’s going on for you is important.

 So if you think you need time to process the emotions, consider if you need to hold onto the object to process it.
 Maybe you can write a few dot points into your journal to remind you of what you want to work through.
 That might be enough to let it go.

 If not, that’s okay.
 Decide what you want to do with it.
 I’d say, put it in a box, label it and make a reminder in your calendar or phone to get started on it.
 You might decide that you’ll journal about the stuff in that box once a month.
 Give yourself that time.
 You’ll appreciate the freedom it brings you.

-‘Journaling’ to you might be doing something arty like painting, drawing, sculpting… it might mean dictation into a recorder.
-It might be thinking through it whilst gardening.
-It might be meditating on the subject.
+‘Journalling’ to you might be doing something arty like painting, drawing, sculpting… It might mean dictation into a recorder.
+Perhaps just thinking through it whilst gardening.
+Or maybe be meditating on the subject.
 Or it may need someone’s ear, a close friend or counsellor.